MarioAnchorena/tidydata/README.md

 4. Uses descriptive activity names to name the activities in the dataset
 5. Appropriately labels the data set with descriptive variable names.
 6. Creates a second, independent tidy data set with the average of each variable for each activity and each subject.
-7. Saves the dataset to a fwf.
+7. Saves the dataset using write.table().

 ## Files in this repository
 1. run_analysis.R: R code that cleans the dataset provided